brundinm/brundinm/README.md

     retrieval in OPACs and databases)
   - CQL (Contextual Query Language) (Library of Congress's CQL query using the SRU &#91;Search/Retrieve via URL&#91; protocol)
+  - DIALOG (command language of the DIALOG system, an online search system provided as a subscription service by Dialog Information Retrieval Services)
   - iTQL (native query language of the Mulgara triplestore &#91;database of RDF triples&#93;)
   - jq (JSON query) (jq is a filter similar to sed for JSON data)